-- 197. (1) A member of the Cabinet must be responsible for defence. - (2) When the defence force is deployed in co-operation with the police service, or in defence of the Republic, the President must inform Parliament, at a reasonable time and in appropriate detail, of - - (a) the reasons for the use of the defence force; - (b) any place where the force is being used; - (c) the number of people involved; and - (d) the period for which the force is expected to be used.
+- 197. (1) A member of the Cabinet must be responsible for defence. - (2) When the defence force is employed in co-operation with the police service, in defence of the Republic, or in fulfillment of an international obligation, the President must inform Parliament, promptly and in appropriate detail, of - - (a) the reasons for the use of the defence force; - (b) any place where the force is being used; - (c) the number of people involved; and - (d) the period for which the force is expected to be used. - (3) If Parliament does not sit during the first seven days after the defence force is employed as envisaged in subsection (2), the President must provide the information required in that subsection to the appropriate oversight committee.